dustinpfister/blog_posts/_posts/js-array.md

 layout: post
 categories: js
 id: 347
-updated: 2021-11-28 08:48:03
+updated: 2021-11-28 08:53:48
-version: 1.77
+version: 1.78
 ---

 In [javaScript Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) are a special kind of object in which elements exist in an ordered collection where each element has a certain numbered index value for the key name, along with an [array length](/2018/12/14/js-array-length/) property that is the element size of the array.

 There are many methods that can be used with arrays that are in the array prototype.
 These methods help with editing, filtering, and mapping arrays.
 Many of these methods have been part of the javaScript spec for a long time and are thus very safe to use when it comes to concerns of engine support.
 Others are a little newer so there should be a degree of concern at least maybe depending on the situation with browser support.

 Often a javaScript developer will come across objects that are considered array like objects but are not an actual instance of Array, but Array methods can be used with them by using a [function prototype method like call, apply or bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call).
+The reason why is because the own properties of the object just happen to be the same as that of an array, it is just that the object was created with a constructor other than the Array constructor and as such does not have the same methods in the prototype of the object as with an instance of an array.
+On top of using function prototype methods to get these objects to work with array prototype methods there are also a number of ways to convert these kind of objects to arrays.
+There is also knowing about various tools to work with in native javaScript that help with the process of creating arrays from other kinds of collections such as object collection involving named keys rather than numbered ones.

 There are many [posts on the Internet that have to do with getting started with javaScript arrays](https://www.javascripttutorial.net/javascript-array/), and also posts that get into all kinds of details about arrays when it comes to the various array prototype methods.
 However I thought I would take a moment to get together my own content on arrays when it comes to javaScript as there are all kinds of little things to get to in my own little way about them for what it is worth.
 This post will then serve as a general overview of Arrays in javaScript in which I will touch base on a lot of things concerting arrays themselves, and all kids of little things that might branch off from there.
 I will also be lining to all kinds of additional posts from here that get into certain array prototype methods, properties, and things that come up when working with arrays.